• Skip to primary navigation

 DoorDash Walking – Can You Do Deliveries For DoorDash On Foot?

-In this post, we’ll take a look at how DoorDash walking works, what you need to do DoorDash walking, and whether it’s worth it to do DoorDash on foot.
+So, in this post, we’ll take a look at DoorDash walking works, what you need to do if you want to walk orders with DoorDash, and whether it’s worth it to do DoorDash on foot.

 DoorDash Walking – How It Works

-When you sign up, you’ll select walking as your mode of transportation.
-Once you’ve filled out your application and passed your background check, you’ll be able to start walking deliveries.
+Since you can no longer sign up specifically as a walker, your best option if you want to walk is to sign up to deliver with a bike.
+Once you’ve filled out your application and passed your background check, you’ll be able to start delivering orders.

 What Do You Need To Be A DoorDash Walker?